 The Medical College Admission Test (MCAT) is required of all applicants.
 Scores must be posted to the AMCAS application no later than Oct.
 15 in order to be considered for the current application cycle.
 Only MCAT scores reported within three years of matriculation year are considered in admissions decisions.

-Our current MCAT threshold (latest/most recent MCAT) for admissions consideration is 508 (or 75th percentile).
-Applicants with MCAT total scores of 508 or higher will be considered for a secondary application invitation.
+Our current MCAT threshold (latest/most recent MCAT) for admissions consideration is 75th percentile.
+Applicants with MCAT equal to or greater than 75th percentile will be considered for a secondary application invitation.

 Information about this test and the procedures to be followed in reporting scores to medical schools may be obtained through college premedical advisory offices or by contacting:

 Iowa City, IA 52243-4056

 There is not a minimum GPA requirement for admission to Mayo Clinic Alix School of Medicine.
 GPA is just one of several factors taken into consideration during the application review process.